tonyxrandall/linkboi/content/pages/friends.md

 ---
-title: Friends
+title: "Friends"
-date:
-template: ''
+template: "page"
-draft: false
-slug: ''
-category: ''
-tags: []
-description: ''
-socialImage: ''
+socialImage: ""
 ---

 These are some of my friends